Introduction

 - Have their voice heard on issues that are important to them.

-- Defend and safe guard their rights
+- Defend and safeguard their rights

 Advocacy is a process of supporting and enabling people to: